junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 For both of them, one of their hands is clenched into fist in exhaustion, the other...
 Dean realizes in sudden fascination that he's still holding Cas's hand.
 And Cas seems to realize at the same moment.
 He makes a small attempt to pull the hand back, but Dean doesn't let him.
 So Cas gives up trying.

 Dean has the vague gut feeling as if the moment he lets the hand slip, Cas will be gone again.
-Just like the millions of times of the memory replay and nightmare haunting, the moment the palm slip and the weight lightens, Castiel would disappear.
+Just like the millions of times of the memory replay and nightmare haunting, the moment the palms slip and the weight lightens, Castiel would disappear.
 It happened in Purgatory, and it feel like it had happened and would happen for so many more times.
 Dean just can't take more.

 His voice hoarse.
 Cas decidedly keeps his eyes on their hands now, not meeting his eyes.

 Dean asks him, gentle, this time, "I only ask this one thing, then, just this one time.
 But I want you absolutely honest with me, alright, Cas?
 If you say no, then I'll stop arguing."

 He pauses there for a moment, and Cas nods.
-His eyes drop even lower than where they focus on to.
+His eyes drop even lower than where they focused on to.
 As if the bottom of the sea suddenly sinks, even lower than Mariana Trench, and the color of all the oceans deepens so many degrees that it shows in Castiel's eyes.

 And Dean asks him: "Do you *want* to come back?
 To Earth?"
 He hesitates for a second, then adds, quieter.
 "To me?"